Bugatti EB 218: Debut

 Bugatti introduced the EB 218 at the 1999 Geneva Motor Show, one year after its 2-door counterpart was introduced at the 1998 Paris Auto Show.

 Powertrain

 The EB 218 uses the same W18 engine and permanent four wheel drive powertrain that debuted in the 1998 EB 118.
 The same technology was used in the 1999 18/3 Chiron concept car.

 Power comes from a Volkswagen-designed, 563 PS and 479 lbft, W18 engine.
 This engine design was extremely unconventional due to the unusual firing order of the engine.
 The EB 218 W18 engine is composed of three banks of six cylinders with a sixty degree offset between each cylinder bank.
-In contrast, the W16 engine in Bugatti's (Under Volkswagen ownership) first production car, the 2005 Veyron EB 16.4 features four banks of four cylinders.
+In contrast, the W16 engine in Bugatti's (Under Volkswagen ownership) first production car, the 2005 Veyron EB 16.4 features two banks of 8 cylinders, it is basically two W8 engines.
+The Volkswagen W16 engine is not the same as W engines from the pre war cars or the W18.
+The Volkswagen W16/W12/W8 engines are actually two banks of VR engines.
+In the case of the later Veyron they took the W12 from Bentley, which is two times VR6, chopped of 4 cylinders to make a W8 and then doubled that.
+Note that the W18 was actually a "real" W engine with 3 banks of 6 cylinders.
 The EB 218 has the permanent all-wheel drive taken from the Lamborghini Diablo VT sports car.